Get A Free Legal Consultation

 “For me to truly measure success or failure is to gauge how satisfied my clients are,” Andrew said.
 “I work hard and strive to ensure they receive the best representation possible.”

-Multidistrict Litigation (MDL) happens when a federal judicial panel decides to consolidate similar cases around the nation into one judicial jurisdiction.
-Attorneys from around the country are then appointed by the judge to serve on a plaintiff or defense steering committee that oversees the litigation on a national basis.
+Multidistrict litigation (MDL) happens when a federal judicial panel decides to consolidate similar cases around the nation into one judicial jurisdiction.
+Attorneys from around the country are then appointed by the judge to serve on a plaintiff steering committee that oversees the litigation on a national basis.

 Andrew has been appointed to leadership positions in the following MDL: